fiatconnect/specification/fiatconnect-api.md

 For these endpoints, a user needs to be logged in with an authenticated session.
 This session MUST have an expiration time of no greater than four hours (the maximum allowed by FiatConnect).

 If a client attempts to access any of these endpoints without a session, the server MUST return a `401` status code with an `Unauthorized` error.
-If a client tries to acces any of these endpoints with an expired session, the server MUST respond with an HTTP `401` status code with a `SessionExpired` error.
+If a client tries to access any of these endpoints with an expired session, the server MUST respond with an HTTP `401` status code with a `SessionExpired` error.

-### 3.2.2.
+### 3.3.2.
 Client API Key

 In addition to the SIWE-based auth used to authenticate users and create sessions, the FiatConnect specification also supports a more traditional authentication standard, used to identify specific clients with requests.
 Recall the webhook-based status monitoring mentioned earlier in this document.
 In order to support status